Go Back

 • Season the salmon fillets evenly with salt and lemon pepper and dredge in flour, shaking off any excess flour.
 Set aside.

-• In a large skillet over medium heat, heat 2 tablespoons Danish Creamery butter.
+• In a large skillet over medium heat, heat 2 tbsp Danish Creamery butter.
 Sear salmon until golden on both sides, 4-5 minutes a side.
 Transfer the salmon to a foil-tented plate to keep warm while you make the sauce.

 For the Sauce